 3.8 Unless otherwise specified in writing between the parties, the Supplier reserves the right to deliver to the Customer up to and including 10 per cent more or less (+/- 10%) than the quantity or, where appropriate, length of Goods ordered.
 The Customer shall pay for the actual quantity or, where appropriate, length delivered.

-3.9 The Supplier may deliver the Goods by instalments, as agreed with the Customer and outlined in an Order Confirmation or otherwise agreed in writing between the Customer and the Supplier, which shall be invoiced and paid for separately.
-Each instalment shall constitute a separate contract.
-Any delay in delivery or defect in an instalment shall not entitle the Customer to cancel any remaining instalments.
+3.9 The Supplier may deliver the Goods by installments, as agreed with the Customer and outlined in an Order Confirmation or otherwise agreed in writing between the Customer and the Supplier, which shall be invoiced and paid for separately.
+Each installment shall constitute a separate contract.
+Any delay in delivery or defect in an installment shall not entitle the Customer to cancel any remaining installments.

 3.10 The Supplier will agree with the Customer in writing if packaging and/or containers are to be made available by the Customer for collection by the Supplier.
 In such instance, the Customer shall make such containers and/or packaging available for collection by the Supplier at such times as the Supplier shall reasonably request.
 Collection of containers and/or packaging shall be at the Supplier's expense unless otherwise agreed by the parties in writing.
 If the Supplier does not collect or arrange collection of packaging and/or containers within ten (10) Business Days of the agreed collection date, the Customer may dispose of or destroy the packaging and/or containers without liability to the Supplier.

 4.1 The Goods are described in the Supplier's catalogue in accordance with Clause 2.5, or where relevant, the Goods Specification or in any relevant and communicated data sheet provided to the Customer prior to the Customer placing an Order.